 4 bells of Oia Santorini

-6> Visit the main Church of Oia – Panagia Platsani
+6. Visit the main Church of Oia – Panagia Platsani

-While many photographers use this spot as a backdrop for photoshoots, it is worth a visit if you’re looking to find some quiet time and check the architecture and stories associated with the Church.
+While many photographers use this spot as a backdrop for photoshoots, it is worth a visit if you’re looking to find some quiet time and check out the architecture and stories associated with the Church.

 The most interesting bit about Oia and Santorini is that you don’t really need a guide or refer to exact locations to capture stunning pictures.

-There’s a picture-perfect scene in almost most places, be it Churches, beaches or the blue and white-washed architecture of the island.
+There’s a picture-perfect scene in almost most places, be it Churches, beaches, or the blue and white-washed architecture of the island.

 Grab your camera and head out on random walks in Oia or elsewhere to find the best places in Oia.
-If you’re looking to have the place to yourself, choose to take a walk early morning, or when people head off to prepare for their dinner after the sunset.
+If you’re looking to have the place to yourself, choose to take a walk early morning or when people head off to prepare for their dinner after the sunset.

 This will not only help you get some unique captures but will also get you acquainted with the area around Oia.